Free Windows utility · Version 2.3.2

 Compatibility scanning

-Find invalid names, reserved files, long path segments, destination paths over 400 characters, large files and other common blockers.
+Scan in the background for invalid names, reserved files, long path segments, destination paths over 400 characters, large files and other common blockers.

 02